icon-project/community/guidelines/technical/software-development-guidelines.md

 You may find that another source code branching pattern works better for you.
 The important thing is that development is tracked publicly via Git issues and pull requests.

+### Branch protection

+We recommend protecting long lived branches such that all changes require at least one reviewer and one approver.
+It may be the case that this requirement is too restrictive if changes take too long to get reviewed.
+For example, if a typo is being fixed, it probably doesn't need a review or approval.
+The [ship/show/ask](https://martinfowler.com/articles/ship-show-ask.html) methodology decreases restrictions so that changes to mainline are not always blocked pending review, but increases instability risk because it is up to the author to request for review and approval.
+For more information on code reviews, see [code reviews](#code-reviews).

 ### Example

 __Issue__: "Architecture Diagram Guidelines #6"